 Campgrounds and cabins are open.
 Rangers will make contact outside when you arrive.
 We are following Arizona Department of Health and CDC guidelines for all cleaning procedures at campsites, cabins, restrooms and public spaces.
 RV campers may be asked to use RV facilities.
 Reservations may not be extended or made on the same day as the stay.

-Kartchner Caverns State Park will begin running limited cavern tours, by reservation only, on June 1, 2020.
+Kartchner Caverns State Park began running limited cavern tours, by reservation only, on June 1, 2020.
 Masks or a face covering that covers both the mouth and nose will be required to enter the cave.
 This is for your safety as well as the safety of our staff and other visitors.
 If you are not comfortable with this requirement, please consider delaying your visit.
 We are asking that visitors bring their own mask/face covering that they are comfortable wearing.
 Tour capacity will be limited to six visitors per tour.
 If your party is more than six people, please call 1-877-MY-PARKS, option 2 to speak to a representative.
 At this time the cavern tours will be restricted to age 7 and over.

 If you are not feeling well, are showing any symptoms of COVID-19, or have been exposed to someone who has tested positive for COVID-19 please delay your visit or call us to reschedule for a later date.
 There will be no Helmet & Headlamp, Photo Tours, or ASL tours until further notice.